samuelgoto/email-otp/README.md

 This extension is notably more complicated for browsers and email vendors to implement, but is notably:

-- faster and more reliable than the baseline and, importantly,
+- faster and more reliable than the baseline,
-- backwards compatible with user norms like the baseline
+- backwards compatible with user norms like the baseline and, importantly,
-- not-mutually exclusive to the baseline
+- not-mutually exclusive with the baseline

 Because there are few email providers and even fewer browser vendors, it seems like the right place to push complexity to, if it leads to higher conversion rates to a large user base.